ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. If approver does not approve/reject, the system sends a reminder notification (configurable) for the approval.

 #### 7.1.2 Machine
-Using the system, Zonal Approver will approve the registered machines.
+Using the portal, Zonal Approver will approve the registered machines.
 The Zonal Admin who registered the machines cannot be the approver.
 The creator and the approver must not be same person.
 The system validates the creator and approver for the first time when the machine is registered and this validation does not applicable for updates.
 The approver will follow the following procedure:
 1. Once the Zonal Admin creates the machines, the record will be available for the approver (approver is configurable) for the approval.